netunicorn/netunicorn/architecture/target/README.md

 - Executor must collect all internal log information (from the executor itself) and stdout/stderr of each executed tasks, combine them into a single log and send to the master together with results of execution
 - Executor must hold a common in-memory storage for tasks.
 Each task should have read and write access to this storage to be able to put temporary information there for DAG execution purposes
 - Executor must implement event-system to allow tasks to send events to other tasks (locally) or to the system in general (globally).
 Executor must provide event-system access point to any running tasks.
 See [event_system](../director/event_system.md) for details.
+### Non-functional requirements
+- Executor should be as stable and reliable as it's possible
+- Executor should minimize inter-task time (time between end of previous task and start of the next available task)
+- Executor should minimize abstraction cost